 Laparoscopic cholecystectomy: Doctors also call this “keyhole surgery.”
 Your surgeon doesn’t make a big opening in your belly.
-Instead, he makes four small cuts.
-He inserts a very thin, flexible tube that contains a light and a tiny video camera into your belly.
+Instead, they make four small cuts.
+They insert a very thin, flexible tube that contains a light and a tiny video camera into your belly.
 These help your surgeon see your gallbladder better.
-Next, he’ll insert special tools to remove the diseased organ.
+Next, they’ll insert special tools to remove the diseased organ.

 For both types of surgery, you’ll be given general anesthesia.
 This means you’ll sleep through the procedure and won’t feel any pain while it’s being done.

 If your gallstones aren’t causing symptoms, there’s no need for you to have surgery.
 You’ll only need it if a stone goes into, or blocks, one of your bile ducts.
 This causes what doctors call a “gallbladder attack.”
 It’s an intense, knife-like pain in your belly that can last several hours.